 The local authority will not have to carry out financial assessments as required by the Care Act.
 It will, however, have powers to backdate charges to adults for the care and support they receive during this period.
-The local authority must inform adults and their families about this in advance and complete a financial assessment at a later date.
+The local authority must inform adults, advocates and their families about this in advance and complete a financial assessment at a later date.
 Annex B, Care Act Easements: Guidance for Local Authorities (Department of Health and Social Care) provides more information.

 3.3 Care and support plans and reviews

 The local authority will not have to prepare or review care and support plans in line with the Care Act.
-It will however still be expected to carry out proportionate, person-centred care planning which provides sufficient information to all concerned, particularly those providing care and support, often at short notice.
+It will however still be expected to carry out proportionate, person-centred care planning which provides sufficient information to all concerned, including advocates and particularly those providing care and support, often at short notice.
 Where the local authority chooses to revise plans, it must also continue to involve users and carers in any such revision.
 Annex B, Care Act Easements: Guidance for Local Authorities (Department of Health and Social Care) provides more information.

 The duties on the local authority to meet eligible care and support needs or the support needs of a carer, are replaced with a power to meet needs.
 The local authority will still be expected to take all reasonable steps to continue to meet needs under the Care Act.
 In the event that it is not able to do so, the powers will enable it to prioritise the most pressing needs, for example enhanced support for people who are ill or self-isolating, and to temporarily delay or reduce other care provision.
 Annex C, Care Act Easements: Guidance for Local Authorities (Department of Health and Social Care) provides further guidance about the principles and approaches which should underpin this.

 Adult safeguarding is working with adults with care and support needs to support them to keep safe from abuse or neglect.
 It is an important part of what many public services do, and a statutory responsibility of local authorities.